 Gross income.
 Gross income is all income you receive in the form of money, goods, property, and services that is not exempt from tax.
-If you are married and live with your spouse in a community property state, half of any income defined by state law as com-
+If you are married and live with your spouse in a community property state, half of any income defined by state law as community income may be considered yours.
+For a list of community property states, see Community property states under Married Filing Separately, later.